divyanshdhimole/FirstAidTool/README.md

 # FirstAidTool
-Develop a first-aid suggestion tool for minor injuries.
+A first-aid suggestion tool for minor injuries.